flutter/website/src/content/ui/interactivity/focus.md

 }
 ```

-### Key events
+### Listen for key events

-If you wish to listen for key events in a subtree,
+To listen for key events in a subtree, set `Focus.onKeyEvent` to a handler.
-set the `onKeyEvent` attribute of the `Focus` widget to
-be a handler that either just listens to the key, or
+This handler should either listen to the key, or handle the key
-handles the key and stops its propagation to other widgets.
+and stop its propagation to other widgets.

-Key events start at the focus node with primary focus.
+Key events start at the focus node that has primary focus.
 If that node doesn't return `KeyEventResult.handled` from
 its `onKeyEvent` handler, then its parent focus node is given the event.
 If the parent doesn't handle it, it goes to its parent,
 and so on, until it reaches the root of the focus tree.
 If the event reaches the root of the focus tree without being handled, then
 it is returned to the platform to give to
-the next native control in the application
+the next native control in the app
-(in case the Flutter UI is part of a larger native application UI).
+(in case the Flutter UI is part of a larger native app UI).
 Events that are handled are not propagated to other Flutter widgets,
 and they are also not propagated to native widgets.